jphill01/HACSim.R/README.md

 ### Custom user data ###

 Users can implement their own custom species barcode datasets mined from BOLD (not necessarily 5'-COI) through setting the argument **input.seqs** to TRUE.
-Values for **N**, **Hstar** and **probs** are calculated automatically via the R package 'pegas' (Phylogenetics and Evolution in R; Paradis *et al.* (2010)), so there is no need to specify these parameters before running HAC.sim().
+Values for **N**, **Hstar** and **probs** are calculated automatically via the R package 'pegas' (Phylogenetics and Evolution in R; Paradis *et al.* (2010)), so there is no need to specify these parameters before running HAC.simrep().
 When HAC.sim() is run, a pop-up window will appear prompting the user to select a previously aligned/trimmed FASTA DNA sequence file.

 **NOTE**: Inputted sequence alignment files should be free of missing/ambiguous nucleotide data (Ns, gaps (--) and IUPAC ambiguity codes) in order to avoid overestimation of intraspecific haplotype diversity.